fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 Instead, surround yourself by courageous people.
 People who aren't afraid of calling you out on your defects.
 People that are open to changing.
-Strong relationships, the ones that stick through thick or thin.
-They are not meant to be there for your happiness.
+Good relationships, the kind that stick through thick or thin, not meant to make you happy.
+That's your responsibility.
-They're there to carve you into the best person you can be.
+They're there to carve you into the best person you can be. they're there to constantly remind you that the only way is to orient yourself towards truth.

-Get started now.
+So, getface the truth.
+if not for you,
 > There is never a perfect time to leave that bad relationship, that
 > “We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
 > If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.